Cross-AZ deployment and operations

 • After migration completes, the cluster returns to normal.
 The console may temporarily display the old zone due to a display lag, but this does not affect operations.
 Node IP addresses will change.

-Availability zone failover and restore
+Perform availability zone failover (failover and restore)

 When a zone fails, perform a failover to redirect traffic to the remaining healthy zones.
 After the failed zone recovers, restore it to bring it back into the cluster.